naranggagan/naranggagan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.dii.univpm.it/'>Dipartimento di Ingegneria dell'Informazione, Università Politecnica delle Marche, Ancona, Italy.</a>.
+subtitle: <a href='https://www.dii.univpm.it/'>Department of Information Engineering, Università Politecnica delle Marche, Ancona, Italy.</a>.

 profile:
   align: right